Skip to main content

 Start this free course now.
 Just create an account and sign in.
 Enrol on the course to track your learning.

-As mentioned previously, a coach can be one of the most important adult role models in a young person's life – and their responsibilities to the young players they coach can go well beyond simply developing sport-specific skills and techniques.
-One of the core pillars of the model of culturally relevant pedagogy that was mentioned in Session 1 is the importance of developing an anti-racist consciousness within the classroom, so that young people gain a stronger understanding of the world around them, how it is organised and how they might ‘fit’ into it.
+A coach can be one of the most important role models and mentors in a person’s life – and their responsibilities can go well beyond simply developing sport-specific skills and techniques.
+One of the core pillars of the model of culturally relevant pedagogy (introduced in Session 1) is the importance of developing an anti-racist consciousness among people, so they can gain a stronger understanding of the world around them, how it is organised and how they can help transform it for the better.

 Another way to build confidence and feelings of safety for all players is a consistent and clear approach to incidents of racial abuse and discrimination, ensuring that all incidents – small or significant – are recognised and not ignored or downplayed.
 It is important that players are also encouraged and empowered to share any incidents they experience or witness with their coach.